aviwaraich/Smart-Social-Media-Algo/README.md

   - Some brands are very alike, so have a database to maintain a record of similar brands.
 - remove_similar_brands(Brand a, Brand b)
 - print_brand_data(Brand brand)
   - Prints out: the brand name and a list of similar brands.
-See the assignment for the exact print functions to be used.

 Many social media companies have a “suggested friends” feature.
 I have a buildin function to get a smart suggested friend.